Steering mechanism consists of steering system and braking system.

 The steering system converts the rotation of the steering wheel into a swivelling movement of the road wheels in such a way that the steering-wheel rim turns a long way to move the road wheels a short way.

-A brake is a mechanical device that used for slowing or full stopping a moving vehicle, wheel, axle, or to prevent its motion, most often accomplished by means of friction.
+A brake system is a mechanical device that used for slowing or full stopping a moving vehicle, wheel, axle, or to prevent its motion, most often accomplished by means of friction.

 Modern cars have hydraulic brakes on all four wheels.
 There are two main types of brakes: disc brakes or drum brakes.